mithilaarman/Smart-Calender-Reminder/ReadMe.txt

-Project Name:
-Smart Calendar & Reminder
+Project Name: Smart Calendar & Reminder
+Tools: Android Studio
+Languages : Java, Xml

 Description:
 Smart Calendar is an app for android.
 Through this app anyone can remind of the date and events of that day.
 Year view is also added so anyone can easily see the year and make plans according to dates.
 Users upcoming events will be shown in schedule viewer which is helpful.
 Besides beautiful graphics design will increase the demand of users.